compgenomicslab/TreeProfiler/README.md

 ![progenome3 example](https://raw.githubusercontent.com/dengzq1234/treeprofiler_gallery/main/progenome_example.jpeg)

-## Demo2 Explore large NifH gene trees with functional and taxonomic information
+## Demo2 Explore large NifH gene tree with functional and taxonomic information
 Here we analyzed the nitrogenase iron protein NifH gene family across bacteria from EggNOG6 with EggNOG-mapper, a tool for functional annotation based on precomputed orthology assignments.
 TreeProfiler provides options which allows users to directly map EggNOG-mapper outputs including functional annotations and pfam/smart domain predictions.
 Hence are then able to map these functional annotations to their respective phylogenetic gene trees and them with the evolutionary history, tracing from leaf to root level.

 Map emapper annotation, pfam annotation and taxonomic annotation to target tree